p3palazzo/comparative-histories/chapter.md

-To address the problem of history's place in the disciplinary field of architecture, then, we must look at the two major currents in historical interpretation that arose in the mid 19^th^ century: comparative history and critical history.
+To address the problem of history's place in the disciplinary field of architecture, then, we must look at the two major currents in historical interpretation whose foundations were laid in the mid 19^th^ century: comparative history and critical history.
 Some of the textbooks and methods that most explicitly adhere to either of these currents will be discussed in depth.
 This will be, then, not a judgment on the merits or relevance of